dev-grimnir/nova-insight/TOS.md

 ### 1. Service Description
 Neonova Insight is a diagnostic monitoring system that delivers relevant system alerts, status updates, and diagnostic information to authorized recipients.

-The service is provided **solely for receiving** monitoring and diagnostic communications.
+The service is provided **solely for receiving** monitoring communications.

 ### 2. Acceptable Use & Restrictions
 You agree to use the service only for its intended purpose.
 You may **not**: